 • Unit A goes vacant for six months in Year 3 before re-leasing at market, with a $15,000 TI allowance charged as CapEx.

 • Unit B’s lease is locked in through Year 4.
-You decide to hold Year 5 rent at $22/SF.
+We decide to hold Year 5 rent at $22/SF.
 At $2/SF below market, the tenant has a clear incentive to renew, and the conservative flat-rent assumption avoids overstating exit NOI.

-• Unit C stays on modified month-to-month terms, averaging a 2% increase..
+• Unit C stays on modified month-to-month terms, averaging a 2% increase.

 • Unit D renews at market in Year 5.

-What if things go better or worse?
+What if things go better — or worse?

 The spread between optimistic and stress is about 5.7 percentage points — driven almost entirely by lease assumptions, not market conditions.
-That’s the real risk in this deal.

 Sensitivity analysis